Analysis | What to know about the big budget battles in Congress

 So much is riding on their ability to pass these bills this fall — there are big economic and political consequences.
 If there’s a shutdown or the government defaults on its debts because Congress could not raise the debt ceiling, it will be happening while Democrats are in charge of Washington.

-Molly Reynolds, a congressional budget analyst with the Brookings Institution, said a government shutdown isn’t out of the realm of possibility.
+Molly Reynolds, a Brookings Institution analyst of congressional budgets, said a government shutdown isn’t out of the question.
 In the Senate, just one lawmaker can put his or her foot down on an issue by filibustering and gumming up the process.
 With Congress debating so much, that could happen with any number of issues.
 (Republican Sen. Rand Paul of Kentucky did this a few years ago over objections about spending, and the government briefly shut down overnight.)

-And Democrats have very little margin for error among themselves to pass that huge, social safety net legislation.
+And Democrats have very little margin for error among themselves to pass that huge social safety net legislation.
 The Senate is split 50-50, and House Democrats have only a handful of votes to spare.

 Getting everyone on the same page on a bill this big is going to be tricky.
-Moderate Democrats like Sens.
-Joe Manchin III of West Virginia and Kyrsten Sinema of Arizona want the $3.5 trillion bill to cost significantly less.
+Moderate Democrats such as Sens.
+Joe Manchin III of West Virginia and Kyrsten Sinema of Arizona want the $3.5 trillion bill to be significantly smaller.

 And moderate House lawmakers also are worried about passing something they don’t have an ability to pay for.
-“The money is just not there,” one Democratic lawmaker told The Post’s Tony Romm.
+“The money is just not there,” one Democratic lawmaker told The Washington Post’s Tony Romm.

-These lawmakers are backed by outside groups worried about how much this bill could add to the federal debt.
+These lawmakers are backed by outside groups that are worried about how much this bill could add to the federal debt.
 “I think it’s very concerning they may well not end up paying for it,” said Maya MacGuineas, president of the nonpartisan Committee for a Responsible Federal Budget.
 “The scale of this is truly massive,” she added.

 But liberals in the House — a significant and growing faction — are demanding that Congress spend $3.5 trillion and not a penny less.
 “There is no flexibility on the price tag, and it’s not because I care about what the top line is,” Rep. Pramila Jayapal (D-Wash.), who leads the roughly 100-member strong Congressional Progressive Caucus, told Romm.
 “It’s because I care about delivering on these benefits.”

-What would the moderates in their party cut from this package, liberals want to know.
+Liberals want to know what the moderates in their party would cut from this package.
 It’s a good question.
 Expensive proposals in the legislation such as the child-care tax credit, paid family leave and Medicare expansion are quite popular with voters.

 The underlying dynamic is that this may be the Democrats’ first and last chance to make a big mark before they lose power in Washington.
-Democrats can only dodge a Senate Republican filibuster once or twice for legislation, and then they will be facing the 2022 midterms, where Democrats’ majorities in both chambers are at risk.
-It’s possible that President Biden finishes his first term with a divided or fully Republican-controlled Congress.
+Democrats can dodge a Senate Republican filibuster only once or twice for legislation, and then they will be facing the 2022 midterm elections, in which their majorities in both chambers are at risk.
+It’s possible that Biden finishes his first term with a divided or fully Republican-controlled Congress.

 What could go wrong for Republicans

 The pressure isn’t just on Democrats.
-There are some political risks that Republicans need to navigate, too.
+Republicans need to navigate political risks, too.

 The firmest line they have drawn is that they won’t help Democrats raise the debt ceiling.
 But what happens if Democrats fold that vote into a broader bill to fund the government and approve natural disaster aid to help many Republican states as well?
-Would Republicans vote against that also?
+Would Republicans vote against that?

 “Ultimately, I think the financial interests that would be badly harmed by a default and that are very supportive of the Republican Party would not tolerate that,” said David Super, a federal budget expert at Georgetown Law.

 In addition, surveys indicate that, for now, Democrats’ proposals in their $3.5 trillion social safety net bill are generally popular with Americans.
-Republicans have tried out various attacks on this — it will add to inflation, Democrats are the party of too-big government — but it’s possible that nothing sticks, and they lose this policy battle.
+Republicans have tried out various lines of attack on this — it will add to inflation, Democrats are the party of too-big government — but it’s possible that nothing sticks, and they lose this policy battle.

 “The fact we haven’t seen a concerted, substantive attack on this,” Super said, “tells me that Republicans are somewhat divided on what’s a good attack and what’s not.”